elliotenglish/knowledge_base/plasma_physics.md

 * $R$ - Major radius from origin to center of torus.
 * $a$ - Minor radius from center of torus to plasma surface.
 * Aspect ratio = $R/a$
 * Elongation - How much the plasma profile is stretched from a base circle.
-TODO: precise defintion
+TODO: precise definition
 * Characteristic speed of waves in electromagnetic fields - speed of light?
 TODO: How much is this attenuated in dielectric mediums
 * Characteristic speed of waves in fusion plasma - TODO
 * Dielectric material - TODO